nickhodge/BoxKite.Twitter/README.md

 * Great little collection of extension methods that make writing UnitTests easier [FluentAssertions](http://fluentassertions.codeplex.com/) (MS-PL)

 ##Broad To Dos:
+- [ ] "Life Fire" testing of Lists needs work, as does parameter checking.
+UnitTests pass ok
 - [ ] Sematics of D/M and others in status updates
 - [ ] [Attribute:street_address](https://dev.twitter.com/docs/api/1.1/get/geo/search) in PlacesGeo Attributes for Places (these seem to be street address details)
 - [ ] WIKI documentation